Stop agreeing to disagree - do this instead:

 Obviously, if you are right, you don’t need more information, they do.
 If you have discovered the objective truth then whoever doesn’t fit in your metal detector-like picture of the world needs to be convinced that they are wrong and persuaded to join the correct side.

-Your position or perspective doesn’t need changing, it needs defended.
+Your position or perspective doesn’t need changing, it needs to be defended.

 An argument is two people, with their own perspectives, defending their position in hopes that the other side will see the world their way.
 In conflict management, you start with your position, dig your feet in, and attempt to convince the other side that you are right.